austinmama/vsrx/manage-vlans.md

 After a VLAN has been routed, all front and back-end traffic travels through the network gateway.
 At any time, the gateway appliance can be bypassed so that traffic returns to the front and back-end customer routers (FCR and BCR).

 Bypassing a VLAN allows the VLAN to remain associated to the network gateway.
-If the VLAN should no longer be associated with the gateway appliance, see [Disassociating a VLAN from a gateway appliance](#disassociate-a-vlan-from-a-gateway-appliance).
+If the VLAN should not be associated with the gateway appliance, see [Disassociating a VLAN from a gateway appliance](#disassociate-a-vlan-from-a-gateway-appliance).

 Follow these steps to bypass gateway routing for a VLAN: